 I remember telling Shaffer Superkings were originally designed for woman, that the extra length was supposed to make them look more sophisticated and slender, he said that was bollocks propaganda, that the real reason they were longer was so that the man with the woman would smoke two of his own to her one, Superkings were designed to give the men who didn’t smoke them cancer.
 I didn’t qualify, Shaffer always finished his fag way before I finished mine.

-From Mum’s bay window through a puff of smoke
+At the table in the bay through a haze of smoke

-I observe the behaviour of the neighbourhood folk.
+I watch the behaviour of the neighbourhood folk.

 twiddle my binoculars, give my sherry a sip.